-Additionally, the School reports the following fund types:
+The School reports the following internal service fund:

-The Internal Service Fund is used to account for activity of the Building Corporation.
+Building Corporation - This fund is used to account for the activities of the Building Corporation.

 Deferred Outflows/Inflows of Resources

 In addition to assets, the statement of financial position and balance sheets will sometimes report a separate section for deferred outflows or resources.
 This separate financial statement element, deferred outflow of resources, represents a consumption of net position and fund balance that applies to a future period(s) and so will not be recognized as an outflow of resources (expense/expenditure) until then.